 As VoIP uses the internet to transfer voice call information, some VoIP software (such as 3CX) allows call information to be viewed and managed by an online dashboard.
 This allows for contact creation and editing, call forwarding, voicemail, and a range of other features.

 Most people have a reasonable internet connection at home or at work.
 This makes VoIP a simple integration into current setups.
 Better yet, organisations switching to VoIP can save as much as 40% on their existing solution.

-To find out more about VoIP telephony and the benefits it can bring, please get in touch.Contact Us
+To find out more about the benefits of internet telephony for your business, please get in touch:Contact Us